-- (iii)The floors of such building shall be of easily cleanable construction and shall be maintained by routinely cleaning and properly disposing of the droppings in a manner which does not unlawfully annoy, injure or endanger the environment or the health, safety, comfort or repose of any person or animal; and - (iv)For poultry with yard access, housing shall be a minimum of one square foot per adult bird. - (v) For poultry without yard access housing shall be a minimum of ten (10) square feet per adult bird. - FD.
-Rabbits may only be kept in areas zoned AG, AG-R, RE, RS, RD, RT, RM, or RMH: - 1.
-Rabbits kept in areas zoned for agriculture (AG) must be in pens or buildings located at least one hundred (100) feet from an adjoining property line. - G2.
-Rabbits kept in areas not zoned for agriculture other permitted zoning districts shall not exceed six (6) adults and fourteen (14) young under the age of eight (8) weeks on lots zoned RE, RS, RD, RT, RM, and RMH.
-The number of rabbits shall not exceed ten (10) adults and twenty (20) young under the age of eight (8) weeks on lots zoned AG-R. Provided that for each additional one-half (1/2) acre of land over one (1) acre in AG-R zoned lots, an additional five (5) adults and ten (10) young under the age of eight (8) weeks are permitted, up to a maximum of twenty (20) adults and forty (40) young under the age of eight (8) weeks.
-They All rabbits shall be kept under the following conditions: - 1.a.
+adults and fourteen (14) young under the age of eight (8) weeks on lots zoned RE, RS, RD, RT, RM, and RMH.
+The number of rabbits shall not exceed ten (10) adults and 20 young under the age of eight (8) weeks on lots zoned AG-R. or each additional one half (1/2) acre of land over one (1) acre in AG-R zoned lots, an additional five (5) adults and ten (10) young under the age of eight (8) weeks are permitted, up to a maximum of 20 adults and 40 young under the age of eight (8) weeks.
+They All rabbits and shall be kept under the following-conditions minimum standards:

+- 1.a.
 The rabbits must be kept in a building which at its nearest point is no closer than fifty (50) feet to any adjoining residence; - 2.b.
 The floors of such building shall be of easily-cleanable construction, and shall be maintained in a sanitary condition not offensive or dangerous to the public health by routinely cleaning and properly disposing of the droppings in a manner which does not unlawfully annoy, injure or endanger the environment or the health, safety, comfort or repose of any person or animal; and - 3.c.
-The outside openings of the building shall be screened to prevent the spread of disease by flies and vermin. - E. Hogs: It shall be unlawful and an offense to keep hogs, pigs, or swine in any non-agricultural (AG) zoned property - F. Except as otherwise set forth in this Section 200, agricultural animals may be kept only in areas zoned for agriculture (AG).
+The outside openings of the building shall be screened to prevent the spread of disease by flies and vermin. - E. Hogs: It shall be unlawful to keep hogs, pigs, or swine in any non-agricultural (AG) zoned property - F. Except as otherwise set forth in this Section 200, agricultural animals may be kept only in areas zoned for agriculture (AG).
 The enclosure where such an animal is kept fenced shall be maintained in good repair.